Schrdingerscat/An-introduction-to-Deep-Reinforcement-Learning/README.md

 The above is the realization of the knowledge I learned in this summer project with code.
 I am very grateful for the guidance of the professor.
 I hope that I can still write an email to you for advice on AI-related projects in the future.

+# SAY TO MY GITHUBER
+After seeing this, you have found that the sixth project has not been completed.
+I am sorry, because my level is not enough, so I can only go here.
+If I learn more about this in the next 4 years of university, I may be perfect.
+If you are a researcher in this area, I hope you can give me some guidance to complete the final project.
+My email is:
+qq2524303785@gmail.com or 2524303785@qq.com